The Inca Trails in Peru, Location, Inca Ruins and More

 Day 1: Cusco, Ollantaytambo, and Train to Km 104

-• Pick up from your hotel at 4:00 am on private transport to Ollantaytambo Train Station (two hours.).
+• Pick up from your hotel at 4:00 am, then travel by private transport to the Ollantaytambo Train Station (two hours).

 • Expedition or Voyager train to Km 104 (starting point of the hike).